 Any appointment to the System Board for a partial term is counted as a full year of service at the conclusion of the most current fiscal year.

-Prior service in office on the board of directors of any Illinois Library System, shall count toward the statutory maximum of serving a total of no more than six (6) years as a director, unless two years has elapsed since their sixth year of service.
+Prior service in office on the board of directors of any Illinois Library System shall count toward the statutory maximum of serving a total of no more than six (6) years as a director, unless two years have elapsed since their sixth year of service.

 Section 6.
 Economic Interest